 Attributes

 When to use attributes

 The logical conclusion at this point would be to use attributes all the time on as many columns as possible.
-However the following are reasons why this is not the best course of action:
+However there are some drawbacks:

 Therefore attributes should only be used when they will actually provide a performance improvement - testing is important to determine this.

-The most frequently used attribute you will see in historical databases is the 'parted' attribute (on sym, and potentially the grouped attributes on other cols) and for in-memory tables it is likely to be the 'grouped attribute'.
+The most frequently used attribute you will see in historical databases is the 'parted' attribute (on sym, and potentially the grouped attributes on other cols) and for in-memory tables it is likely to be the 'grouped' attribute, for example in the Tickerplant

+Attributes